How to Get Your WordPress Plugin Approved in WordPress.org

 - Submit self-contained plugins

-A clean coded plugin might get approved within seven days and a plugin with code issues may take a longer time.
+A cleanly coded plugin might get approved within seven days and a plugin with code issues may take a longer time.
 But, it solely depends on the amount of time taken to rectify the code issues and errors.

-So, when you are in a state of expecting an email from the plugin approval squad guys, its highly recommended that you add the addresses to your email whitelist.
+So, when you are in a state of expecting an email from the plugin approval squad guys.
+It’s highly recommended that you add the addresses to your email whitelist.
 Once the email for rectification is sent across, the people at the other end give you seven days to revert.
 If the developer fails to do so, the plugin gets rejected.
 And this leads to starting from the scratch, all over again.